-In the process of this analysis, the government concerned should ensure that all interested parties are consulted on the capacity situation.
-If there is no possibility of resolving the problems in the short-term, either through removal of capacity constraints or by voluntary adjustment of airline schedules, then the airport concerned should be designated as a coordinated airport.
+If there is no possibility of resolving the problems in the short-term, either through removal of scheduling constraints or by voluntary adjustment of airline schedules, then the airport concerned should be designated as a coordinated airport.

 It is imperative that every opportunity is explored to avoid this situation.